mbcarbonetto/qiime2-session/Hands-on-V3.md

     --i-tree unrooted-tree.qza \
     --o-rooted-tree rooted-tree.qza

-These commands will not generate any visulization otuput.
+These commands will not generate any visualization output.

 Now that we have the phylogenetic tree we are ready to calculate diversity.